The Knowing Audiobook By Sharon Cameron cover art

 Narrated by: Emily Woo Zeller, Andrew Eiden

-Sharon Cameron returns to the rich world of The Forgetting with a companion novel as thrilling and intricately crafted as the first.
+Sharon Cameron returns to the rich world of #1 New York Times bestseller The Forgetting with a companion novel as thrilling and intricately crafted as the first.

-This pulse-pounding, evocative companion to Cameron's highly acclaimed The Forgetting explores the truth and loss that lie within human memory and the bonds that hold us together.
+At once thought-provoking and utterly thrilling, this extraordinary companion novel to Sharon Cameron's #1 NEW YORK TIMES bestselling THE FORGETTING explores the truth and loss that lie within memory, and the bonds that hold us together.

 ©2017 Sharon Cameron (P)2017 Scholastic, Inc.

-Dystopian Science Fiction Fiction Science Fiction & Fantasy Fantasy Romance
+Dystopian Fantasy Fiction Romance Science Fiction Science Fiction & Fantasy

 Intriguing Story • Original Plot • Excellent Male Narrator • Exciting Sequel • Beautiful Writing • Great Companion